winstxnhdw/WaypointGenerator/README.md

 </div>

 ## Additional Information
-Exported waypoints can be imported using pandas
+Exported waypoints can be imported using the `pandas` library.
 ```python
 import pandas as pd